 public facing: social strategy & training

-public facing is built on the belief that what we show in public only works if it’s real in private.
+Public Facing is built on the belief that what we show in public only works if it’s real in private.
 Groups fall apart when the story they tell about themselves doesn’t match the way they actually function.
 My work is to close that gap.

 I also believe there’s nothing wrong with admitting to strategy.
 Too often people avoid acknowledging any kind of public performance, and because of that they never examine how their true self informs it.
 We all play roles.
 We all serve different audiences.
 Pretending otherwise doesn’t make us more authentic.
 It makes us less equipped to handle the realities of being seen.